 WVU uses a system for registration that allows students to register for courses in order of their seniority.
 Every semester, a schedule will be published by the University Office of the Registrar with dates for each student classification.
-The Registrar will email every student the date and time at which they will be able to register.
-While students may register after that date and time, they cannot register any earlier.
+The Registrar will email every student the date and time at which they will be able to register, and this time will be posted on students' Degree Works.